rackerlabs/design-system/_component_design/vertical-stepper.md

 ## When to use

-User a vertical stepper for complex workflows that require multiple inputs from a user to complete.
-The complex workflow is segmented or chunked into thematic steps and then progressively revealed to the user using the stepper pattern.
+Use a vertical stepper to help a user complete complex workflows that require multiple inputs.
+Divide the workflow into thematic steps and then use the stepper pattern to progressively reveal workflow steps to the user.

-Vertical steppers fulfill the same need as a horizontal stepper; however, their vertical orientation yields itself to work within all screen sizes.
+A vertical stepper fulfills the same need as a horizontal stepper.
+Unlike a horizontal stepper, a vertical stepper can work with all screen sizes.

 {% endcolumn %}